-Fifteen pensive looking faces, each man contemplating his fate as they await the enemy barrage to lift and prepare to repel an enemy assault.
+Fifteen pensive-looking faces, each man contemplating his fate as they await the enemy barrage to lift and prepare to repel an enemy assault.
 The original text on reverse: “Real photo taken of German infantry in a dug out.
 This is a typical dug out, and you will notice there isn’t room enough to lay full length.
 To dear Hilda from Bernard”.

 The soldiers caught carrying such bayonets weren’t taken prisoner but were horribly mutilated.
 All the soldiers in this picture have facial hair without having a beard, because having a beard made it difficult to get a proper seal on the gas mask.

 The helmet they’re wearing is the Model 1916 Stahlhelm – known to the British as the “coal scuttle” due to its distinctive shape.
-It first entered service with the Germany Army during the Battle of Verdun in 1916.
+It first entered service with the German Army during the Battle of Verdun in 1916.
 The new model greatly increased the survival rates of German head casualties.